Apothecary Diaries Inspired Hairpin

 some decoration that adds character

-I also found a few processes to create silver rings and smaller jewellery.
+I also found a few processes to create silver rings and smaller jewelry.
 These included: Sandcasting and investment casting (Lost Wax casting) which then branches off into Lost PLA casting, etc.

-I wanted to create a test with the simplest design I could do to ensure I could get the curves right.
+I wanted to create a prototype with the simplest design I could do to ensure I could get the curves right.
 I wasn’t confident with my 3D skills so this was an attempt at sculpting it using Nomad Sculpt, then sending it directly to my 3D printer, the bambu lab A1 mini.
-Let’s be real, it looks ass.
-But it gave me a good idea on what could be improved and what could be kept.
+It ended up not working so well, but it gave me a good idea on what could be improved and what could be kept.

-sculpting results in inaccuracies and inconsistencies in the mesh
+Sculpting results in inaccuracies and inconsistencies in the mesh, which were visible in the end result

 Tip is too sharp